-COCR 1000 - Cultural Appreciation.
-1 credit (T)
+COCR 1000 - Cultural Appreciation: (1 credits)

 This course is designed to meet the requirements for the Cultural Appreciation General Education Requirement.
 Specific topics will be identified in the current course schedule.
 Cultural Appreciation is fostering an understanding of the beliefs, behaviors, objectives, and other characteristics common to the members of a culture(s).
 (1 lect.)